vtmattedi/CrocSpy/README.md

 This app is a PWA that connects users with AI.
 It was built using React + Vite.

+The app can now be used offline:

+Implemented a service worker and caching for the page resources.

 Main Packages Used:

 * leaflet for the map.